professional-pigeon/react-music-app/README.md

 ## Technologies Used

+* [React]
 * [Markdown](https://www.markdownguide.org/)
 * [VS studio](https://code.visualstudio.com/)
 * [Bootstrap](https://getbootstrap.com/)
+* [Howler]

 ## Description

 This is going to be a music notation app written in javascript and using react.
 At it's current iteration it is a drum machine.

-This is also my capstone project for my coding school.
-I'm excited for any feedback or suggestions you may have as it takes shape.

 ## Setup/Installation Requirements

 * Download database from github repository [here] (https://github.com/professional-pigeon/react-music-app)
-* Navigate to the top level of the directory and run "npm build" in your terminal to install packages
+* Navigate to the top level of the directory and run "npm run build" in your terminal to install packages
 * Run "npm start" to open the webpage hosted on your machine.

 ## License